seiler-emerson/seiler-emerson/README.md

 ---

 ### 🚀 About Me
-I am a **Mechanical Engineer** who transitioned into Software Engineering, bringing a systemic and hardware-aware perspective to the digital world.
+I am a **Mechanical Engineer** who transitioned into **Software Engineering**, bringing a systemic and hardware-aware perspective to the digital world.
 With 3+ years of experience as a **Technical Lead** in a startup environment, I've architected and deployed 8+ health systems.

 Currently, I am deep-diving into **Java Backend Engineering** and **High-Performance Systems**.